-

 Can I keep my license plates for souvenirs when I sell my car?

-Unless you transfer the plates to a new vehicle, you have to turn them into the local DMV.
+Unless you transfer the plates to a new vehicle, you have to turn them into your local Hawaii DMV.
 However, if you are looking for a souvenir you can contact your county DMV office and request a sample plate.
-Fees for the sample plate vary by county.
+Fees for the sample plate vary from county to county.

 If I buy a car from a neighbor, how can I get temporary tags?

-Simply bring the bill of sale from the transaction and the transferred title to a local DMV.
-The DMV will take the title and begin the transfer process into your name and give you temporary tags in the meantime.
+Simply bring the bill of sale from the transaction and the transferred title to a local Hawaii DMV office.
+The DMV will take the title and begin the transfer process into your name.
+They will give you temporary tags in the meantime so you can still drive the car.

-I heard you could find out about what a car has been though before buying it.
+I heard you could find out about what a car has been through before buying it.
 How do I do that?

 I bought a car with cash from an individual.
 The seller transferred the title but now I hear I need a bill of sale.
 Is this true?

-In Hawaii all vehicle transactions, including private deals, need to include a bill of sale.
+In Hawaii, all vehicle transactions, including private deals, need to include a bill of sale.
 The document is necessary to register the vehicle with the state.
+It generally includes the following information: